Is soup good for weight loss? Here’s what the research says

 ✓ Trusted by over 100,000 Australian women

 Is there anything more wonderful than food?
-It gives fuel to our bodies, flavour for our tastebuds, and makes us feel good.
+It gives fuel to our bodies, flavour to our tastebuds, and makes us feel good.

 Food is also a key part of any weight loss journey.
 From sushi to steak, salmon, chicken and more — we've turned a scientific eye toward many healthy foods.
 Now, it's time to seek answers for soup.